rybak/jira-gource/README.md

 * URL to the JIRA server
 * JIRA login to use with REST API
+* `projects` map with config for every JIRA projects to download
-* ID of the project
+* Every project config consists of:
   * Two integers `min_key` and `max_key`—bounds of the issue keys to download
   * Optional `skip_filter`—a function which takes a changelog entry and returns a boolean—whether or not the changelog entry should be skipped in the output.
 Use `None`, if you do not want to define a `skip_filter`.
   * `skip_dates`—a set of dates, which you wish to skip in the output.
     Suggestions for dates to skip:

       * workflow transition—when all tickets have one field updated
       * big assignee transition—when a lot of tickets are reassigned

     These kinds of changes touch a lot of tickets and thus make for a bad visualization of JIRA history.
 Use `set()` (empty set) if you do not want to skip any changelog entries.

   * Optional `sections_extension`—a function to extend (or completely change) the default "fake folder" path for tickets.
   * By default, script only downloads ticket's summary and changelog.
 To make an interesting `sections_extension` function, you might need some other fields of the ticket.
 This can be done by specifying these fields in config variable `extra_fields` as a list of strings.

 Some helper functions are defined in `configlib.py` to make writing logic for `config.py` easier.
 All of these function operate on some JSON objects, like